These are just a few of the many Sesame Street records that were produced in the 70's and 80's.

 CTW22073 The Muppet Musicians of Bremen (CRA)

-These records are based on two Muppet specials that Jim Henson recorded in the early 1970's in Toronto, Canada.
+These records are based on two Muppet specials that Jim Henson recorded in the late 1960s and early 1970's in Toronto, Canada.
 As such they have nothing to do with Sesame Street other than Kermit!
 None the less, these records were released by CTW as part of the Sesame record series and are listed on the back of Sesame record covers from 1977 and onward.

 1977, Assortment 1